-7. (a) For the period beginning at noon on January 3 and ending at midnight on March 31 in each odd-numbered year, such sums as may be necessary shall be paid out of the committee salary and expense accounts of the House for continuance of necessary investigations and studies by-

-(1) each standing and select committee established by these rules; and

-(2) except as specified in paragraph (b), each select committee established by resolution.

-(b) In the case of the first session of a Congress, amounts shall be made available for a select committee established by resolution in the preceding Congress only if-

-(1) a resolution proposing to reestablish such select committee is introduced in the present Congress; and

-(2) the House has not adopted a resolution of the preceding Congress providing for termination of funding for investigations and studies by such select committee.
+- 7. (a) For the period beginning at noon on January 3 and ending at midnight on March 31 in each odd-numbered year, such sums as may be necessary shall be paid out of the committee salary and expense accounts of the House for continuance of necessary investigations and studies by- - (1) each standing and select committee established by these rules; and - (2) except as specified in paragraph (b), each select committee established by resolution. - (b) In the case of the first session of a Congress, amounts shall be made available for a select committee established by resolution in the preceding Congress only if- - (1) a resolution proposing to reestablish such select committee is introduced in the present Congress; and - (2) the House has not adopted a resolution of the preceding Congress providing for termination of funding for investigations and studies by such select committee.

-(c) Each committee described in paragraph (a) shall be entitled for each month during the period specified in paragraph (a) to 9 percent (or such lesser percentage as may be determined by the Committee on House Administration) of the total annualized amount made available under expense resolutions for such committee in the preceding session of Congress. (d) Payments under this clause shall be made on vouchers authorized by the committee involved, signed by the chairman of the committee, except as provided in paragraph (e), and approved by the Committee on House Administration.

-(e) Notwithstanding any provision of law, rule of the House, or other authority, from noon on January 3 of the first session of a Congress until the election by the House of the committee concerned in that Congress, payments under this clause shall be made on vouchers signed by-

-(1) the member of the committee who served as chairman of the committee at the expiration of the preceding Congress; or
+- (c) Each committee described in paragraph (a) shall be entitled for each month during the period specified in paragraph (a) to 9 percent (or such lesser percentage as may be determined by the Committee on House Administration) of the total annualized amount made available under expense resolutions for such committee in the preceding session of Congress. - (d) Payments under this clause shall be made on vouchers authorized by the committee involved, signed by the chair of the committee, except as provided in paragraph (e), and approved by the Committee on House Administration. - (e) Notwithstanding any provision of law, rule of the House, or other authority, from noon on January 3 of the first session of a Congress until the election by the House of the committee concerned in that Congress, payments under this clause shall be made on vouchers signed by the ranking member of the committee as it was constituted at the expiration of the preceding Congress who is a member of the majority party in the present Congress. - (f)(1) The authority of a committee to incur expenses under this clause shall expire upon adoption by the House of a primary expense resolution for the committee. - (2) Amounts made available under this clause shall be expended in accordance with regulations prescribed by the Committee on House Administration. - (3) This clause shall be effective only insofar as it is not inconsistent with a resolution reported by the Committee on House Administration and adopted by the House after the adoption of these rules.